enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/automated_vs_manual_test.rst

 Limitations on automated GUI testing
 ====================================

-The testing library allows more GUI tests which have been performed manually to be written as automated tests.
+The testing library allows more manual GUI tests to be rewritten as automated tests.
 However, automated tests cannot replace manual testing entirely, and there exists toolkit-dependent and platform-dependent limitations as to what can be achieved for programmatically imitating user interactions, e.g. the animation of a button being depressed when clicked may not be replicated in automated tests.

 The |UITester.delay| parameter allows playing back a test for visual confirmation, but it may not look identical to how the GUI looks when it is